Waseem21Saleem/PancakeSwap-Buy-Sell-BOT/README.md

 - No transactions are made except those appear on the application it self (Buy/Approve/Sell)
 - Only works for BSC tokens that has 0% Buy/Sell tax

-How to use:
+Download PCS_BOT.zip file and run PancakeBOT.exe to use the bot How to use:

 	1. Paste your wallet's private key ( you can get it from MetaMask/Trust wallet... ).